Thoughts and Encouragements for Wounded Helpers

 isolation from God).

 The picture to the left illustrates what it is all about.
-Is the
+Is the connecting

-(notice, that from God's side both channels are open; the 'obstruction'
+God’s side both channels are open; the ‘obstruction’

-Both positions (G and F) can then still be divided into the P-A-C positions
+is on the F-side of ourselves)?
+Both positions (G and F) can then still be

-That this is an essential addendum, may appear from the example in
+That this is an essential addendum, may appear from the example in Genesis 3.

-A seemingly (speaking in TA-terms) 'adult reasoning' can take us away
+A seemingly (speaking in TA-terms) ‘adult reasoning’ can take us

-from the warm connectedness with God – like it happened there with
+away from the warm connectedness with God – like it happened there with

-Eve, who considered that the 'forbidden tree' looked good and that one
+Eve, who considered that the ‘forbidden tree’ looked good and

-could become wise by eating its fruit.
+that one could become wise by eating its fruit.
+So, this was good in TA-terms

-So, this was good in TA-terms (A) but spiritually seen totally isolated
+(A) but spiritually seen totally isolated from God (F).
+Closer analysis shows

-Closer analysis shows here that Eve was influenced by the distrust towards
+here that Eve was influenced by the distrust towards God that she had allowed

-Here is the spiritual-relational element (G/F),
+the snake to talk her into.
+Here is the spiritual-relational element

-that is perpendicular to, and encloses the three dimensions of the TA.
+(G/F), that is perpendicular to, and encloses the three dimensions of the TA.

 In Eve's spiritually isolated behavior (F) was an element of fear: